ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Experiment

-Our Simulation Environment's model (GBDT) is compared against \textit{Baseline} approaches (TrialBench~\citep{chen2025trialbench} and HINT~\citep{fu2022hint}, prior SOTA systems operating on original TrialBench features), and Logistic Regression also trained on the same encodes (Appendix~\ref{app:encode_detail}).
+Our simulation environment model is compared against \textit{baseline} approaches, including TrialBench~\citep{chen2025trialbench} and HINT~\citep{fu2022hint}, prior state-of-the-art systems operating on the original TrialBench feature space.
+Additionally, a Logistic Regression model is trained on the same encoded features (Appendix~\ref{app:encode_detail}) for reference.

-\paragraph{Failure-specific Prediction.} Implemented in \mname Agent, the simulation environment must correctly predict specific failure outcomes (enrollment, safety, efficacy).
-We train three independent binary GBDT classifiers on our encoded features, each targeting one failure detection task against success.
-Table~\ref{tab:binary_enrollment}, \ref{tab:binary_safety} and~\ref{tab:binary_efficacy} report comprehensive metrics across our models and baseline approaches re-trained for the binary task: Poor Enrollment, Safety/Adverse Effect and Lack of Efficacy prediction.
-Our model achieves PR-AUC $> 0.75$ across all failure modes, meeting the threshold for reliable discriminative feedback.
-All models achieve Failure Detection Rates of 70-74\% at task-specific thresholds ($p \geq 0.6$ for enrollment, $p \geq 0.9$ for safety, $p \geq 0.85$ for efficacy).
-This ensure that predicted probability shifts $\Delta p > 0.03$ reliably indicate improved trial designs (Appendix~\ref{app:data_stats}).
+\textbf{Failure-specific Prediction.}~ Implemented in \mname\ Agent, the simulation environment must correctly predict specific failure outcomes.
+We train three independent models on our encoded features, each targeting one failure detection task against success. \Cref{tab:binary_all} report comprehensive metrics across our models and baseline approaches trained for the task: Poor Enrollment, Safety/Adverse Effect and Lack of Efficacy prediction.
+Our model achieves PR-AUC $> 0.75$ across all failure modes, providing reliable discriminative feedback.
+All models achieve Failure Detection Rates of 70-74\% with task-specific prediction thresholds ($p \geq 0.6$ for enrollment, $p \geq 0.9$ for safety, $p \geq 0.85$ for efficacy).
+This ensures that predicted probability shifts $\Delta p > 0.03$ indicate improved trial designs (Appendix~\ref{app:data_stats}).

-\paragraph{TrialBench Benchmark.} We further validate the same model architecture against existing benchmarks on the TrialBench 4-class classification task (predicting Success, Enrollment Failure, Safety Failure, or Efficacy Failure).
-Table~\ref{tab:multiclass_performance} shows the Simulation Environment's base model in our simulation environment performed best over all baselines, with higher ROC-AUC of 0.06 to 0.19.
+\textbf{TrialBench Benchmark.}~ We further validate the same model architecture against existing benchmarks on the TrialBench 4-class classification task (predicting Success, Enrollment Failure, Safety Failure, or Efficacy Failure)~\citep{chen2025trialbench}. \Cref{tab:multiclass_performance} shows that the base model used in our simulation environment outperformed all baselines, achieving a ROC-AUC improvement of $6\%$ to $19\%$.

-\paragraph{Feature Importance Analysis.} We studied feature importance analysis with SHAP~\citep{lundberg2017shap}.
-Consistent with our hypothesis, sentence-level eligibility, Drug-disease interaction features and endpoint alignment features are most important for outcomes prediction (Appendix~\ref{app:simu_env_ablation_study}).
+\textbf{Feature Importance Analysis.}~ We studied feature importance analysis with SHAP~\citep{lundberg2017shap}.
+Consistent with our hypothesis, eligibility, drug-disease interaction features, and endpoint alignment features are most important for outcomes prediction (Appendix~\ref{app:simu_env_ablation_study}).